 Evidence-based practices drawing on the state’s extensive experience in offender treatment guided the team’s programming and design decisions, creating a secure campus that enables staff to positively impact the behavior of offenders.

 Elements of the Iowa landscape, including natural plant material and healing gardens, create a campus-like environment.

-HOK is collaborating with Durrant and Venture Architects on the design.
+HOK collaborated with Durrant and Venture Architects on the design.

 472,000 sq. ft. / 43,850 sq. m.